 An example of these types of pictures can be found in an automotive manual or a science textbook.
-This can be anything from a picture of a machine to an example of how photosynthesis Arrows and labels can be used order show to where everything is and how the process takes place.
+This can be anything from a picture of a machine to an example of how photosynthesis works.
+Arrows and labels can be used in order to show where everything is and how the process takes place.
 The picture should include a big enough background so that the reader can locate the area in relation to things around it.